-Summative assessment at Sutton Valence Preparatory School involves the testing and grading of children.
-This information is then used in the planning of future teaching, the setting of children and in determining those children who may need extra support either for the less able or for the more able.
+Summative assessment at Sutton Valence Preparatory School involves the intermittent and formal testing of children.
+This information is then used in the planning of future teaching, the setting of children, and in determining those children who may need extra support or stretch and challenge.